Turning 30? Do These Medical Tests Before The Big Age

 If your blood pressure is over 120/90mmHg, you have diabetes or other health conditions, you’re overweight or you’ve been hypertensive in a previous pregnancy, you should definitely check your blood pressure regularly.

 A large number of people in this age bracket are sexually active.
-Screening for sexually transmitted diseases should be done regularly or before you interact with a new sexual partner.
-Not all STIs are sexually transmitted eg HIV can be transmitted by needle pricks in the salon etc. So even if you’re not sexually active, it’s still important to do this screening.
+You should undergo screening for sexually transmitted diseases regularly or before you interact with a new sexual partner.
+Some STIs can be transmitted through other ways, not only through sex.
+For instance, needle pricks in the salon can also transmit HIV.
+So even if you’re not sexually active, it’s still important to do this screening.
 Get into the habit of doing this for the sake of your health in the future.
 It is also important to get a Hepatitis C screening done.

 Pelvic Examination (For Women)

 Women will benefit from visiting their gynecologist regularly.
 Some diseases affecting the female reproductive organs start around this age bracket and may not be symptomatic.
 A routine pelvic exam is helpful to detect them early.
-Pap testing should start at age 21 and should be done routinely.
+Doctors recommend undergoing routine pap tests from the age of 21.

 Breast Cancer Screening

-Apart from the self-breast examination which can be done at home, screening for breast cancer may be done if there is an increased risk of breast cancer.
-If you have a risk genetic marker or you’ve had a relative with breast cancer, you should see your doctor to get screened.
+Apart from the self-breast examination, which you can do at home, you may undergo medical tests for breast cancer if there is an increased risk of the disease.
+If you have a risk genetic marker or you’ve had a relative with breast cancer, you should see your doctor for a screening.

 Skin Screening

-This is helpful to detect moles or birthmarks that are not usual.
-Some of them may be pre-cancerous and should be treated as soon as possible.
-Also, the use of sunscreen is recommended to prevent skin damage and subsequently, skin cancer.
+This is helpful in detecting moles or birthmarks that are not usual.
+Some of them may be pre-cancerous and should get prompt treatment.
+Also, use sunscreen regularly to prevent skin damage, and subsequently, skin cancer.

 Cholesterol Screening

-This is done to assess the cholesterol content in your body.
-This is especially important if there is a family history of coronary heart disease.
-This helps to determine your risk for heart disease in the future.
-This test is called a lipid profile.
-This should be done at your doctor’s discretion.
+Cholesterol screening or lipid profile test is used to assess the cholesterol content in your body.
+Although this test is often done at your doctor’s discretion, you are likely to undergo the test if you have a family history of coronary heart disease.
+This medical test helps to determine your risk for heart disease in the future.

 Testicular Examination (For Men)